absdnd/Eulerian_Motion_Magnification/README.md

 We recommend installing the dependencies using conda.

-## Sample Videos
+## Execution
+We support two execution butterworth bandpass filtering and ideal bandpass filtering.
 For evaluation, we utilize the videos provided the authors [here](http://people.csail.mit.edu/mrub/evm/#code).
 Place the videos in the `./source` folder.

-#### Execution

-Please run the code present in each of the folders in order to execute it.
+We allow for command line arguments in each of the codes.

 -  Quality factor `--Qf = {20,40,60,70,75,80,85,90}`
 -  Stability index  `--index = {1 or all}`